ruzgwr/ios-architecture-decision-logs/adr/0002-use-view-model-on-necessary-place.md

 ## Consequences

-  * Much More Clean Code
+  * Much More Clean Code.